 Stasiland tells the stories of Stasi officers and collaborators and of those who suffered at the hands of the Stasi in the then East Germany.
 Largely because of this book, Mr Gums and I made a point of going to Leipzig in 2013 and visiting the Stasi’s Runde Ecke headquarters there.
 Anyhow, in announcing this book, Kate described it as a “classic on tyranny and resistance”.
 There are so many books that can link from that, so I’ll be interested to see what my co-meme-players do.
-I’ve decided to choose a related aspect, surveillance, which was fundamental to the Stasi’s tyrannical practices, and link to Janette Turner Hospital’s Orpheus lost (my review).
+I’ve decided to choose a related aspect, surveillance, which was fundamental to the Stasi’s tyrannical practices, and link to Janette Turner Hospital’s Orpheus lost (

 So, we start with Lucy Treloar’s Wolfe Island …